MariamW20/Note-Sharing-Application/README.md

-## What is this?A modern note-taking app built for people who love writing in markdown.
+##A modern note-taking app built for people who love writing in markdown.
 Share your thoughts, organize your ideas, and keep everything in one place.